 - data collection and analysis for an existing project or for a new project; and

 - access to supplies required to make specialized measurements.

 Grant monies are offered through reimbursement of expenses and must be accompanied by the documentation of expenditures.

-Applicants should submit a short application (single space, 1” margins, Arial 12, 2–4 pages, inclusive of figures and references) to the training core leader, Dr. Robin L. McCarley.
-The applications must include the following information: a brief statement of the purpose, the project plans and expected results, locations, participants, and a detailed budget.
+Applicants should submit a short application (single space, 1” margins, Arial 12, 2 pages, inclusive of figures and references) to the training core leader, Dr. Tammy Dugas.
+The applications must include the following information: background information, a brief research plan, research mentor and institution, dates of travel, and a detailed budget.

 A selection committee composed of members of the LSU-SRP team will review each proposal.
 The major criteria for evaluation will be the degree to which the proposed work will substantially augment the research capabilities/knowledge of the applicant.

-For more information please contact Dr. Robin L. McCarley at firstname.lastname@example.org.
+For more information please contact Dr. Tammy Dugas at email@example.com.